 Biometric data is personal data that is obtained through specific processing relating to physical, physiological or behavioural characteristics of a person.
 This processing enables you to identify a particular person, eg DNA, fingerprints, and facial recognition.

 Given the sensitivity surrounding such processing, you are required to meet at least one of the conditions set out in Schedule 8 of the Act.

 If you are carrying out sensitive processing based on the consent of a data subject, or based on another specific condition in Schedule 8 of the Act, you must have an appropriate policy document in place.

-- your policy for the retention and erasure of personal data for this specific processing.
+(b) your policies on the retention and erasure of this data.

 You must retain this policy from the time you begin sensitive processing until six months after it has ended.
 You must review and update it where appropriate and make it available to the Information Commissioner upon request without charge.

 So, to recap, sensitive processing must be: